 An unforgettable, exhilarating, and witty revival of the classic sci-fi series, Star Trek is an absolute blast from start to finish.
-Acting as a standalone origin story, we see the birth of the USS Enterprise and its crew, led by its fearless Captain James T. Kirk (Chris Pine).
-Right from the beginning of the film, you are sucked into the action and story as though by the strongest tractor beam from a Borg vessel.
-Most of the instant appeal comes from the opening performance from George Kirk (Chris Hemsworth) as the proud and honorable captain, doing what captains do best, which is all I’ll say without getting into spoiler territory.
-Though his screen time was remarkably short and the rest of the movie was excellent, his emotional performance shot right through me and connected instantly to the audience.
-This was the first time I had ever seen Hemsworth and maybe he had help from the classic Abrams lens flare, but I walked out of the theater and immediately looked him up, never once forgetting his effect on me.
-This says a lot about the potential of Hemsworth in any role and what he can do when he gives it his all.
+Acting as a stand-alone origin story, we see the beginnings of the Starship Enterprise and its crew, led by its fearless captain, James T. Kirk (Chris Pine).
+Right from the beginning, audiences are sucked into the action and story as though by a tractor beam from a Borg cube.
+Most of the instant appeal starts in the opening performance from Hemsworth as Kirk’s father, the proud and honorable Capt.
+George Kirk, doing what captains do best and sacrificing himself.
+Though his screen time is short and the rest of the movie is uniformly excellent, his emotional performance connects instantly with the audience.
+Hemsworth’s turn here says a lot about his potential in any role.

 Director: J.J.
 Abrams

 Main Cast: Chris Pine, Zachary Quinto, Simon Pegg